The Ultimate Guide to Hiking Deogyusan [덕유산] National Park: Trails, Food, and Travel Tips for Your Perfect Adventure

 3. 산채비빔밥: Sanchae Bibimbab (Mountain Vegetable Bibimbab)

-• At most restaurants it’s served individually and offers a variety of mountain vegetables, which can vary wildly based on the restaurant and region.
-There is more variety among Sanchae Bibimbabs than regular Bibimbabs.
-Although there are a few locations in Seoul that serve this dish, of the 20 or some times I’ve eaten this dish only in the countryside has it tasted good.
+• At most restaurants, it’s served individually and features a variety of mountain vegetables, which can vary significantly based on the restaurant and region.
+There’s more variety in Sanchae Bibimbap than in regular Bibimbap.
+While a few places in Seoul serve this dish, out of the 20 or so times I’ve eaten it, only in the countryside has it truly tasted great.

 Other Restaurants of Note